What Our Clients Say About Personal History Productions LCC

 —Bill Hewes, author of Navigating a Lifetime

-I thoroughly enjoyed working on my book with Susan and Andi.
-The time that Susan spent interviewing me about my life gave me a chance to reminisce about the good times in my past and to reflect on how I handled the challenges in my life.
-Susan is a sensitive, perceptive listener.
-I felt she really was able to understand me.
-Andi helped me decide which photos to include, and she did a wonderful job designing my book.
-They both put a lot of time and effort into the project, and it shows in the final product.
+I thoroughly enjoyed working on my book with Personal History Productions.
+When they interviewed me about my life, I got the chance to reminisce about the good times in my past and to reflect on how I handled the challenges in my life.
+My interviewer was a sensitive, perceptive listener.
+I felt understood.
+Once we had the manuscript, Andi helped me decide which photos to include, and she did a wonderful job designing my book.
+They put a lot of time and effort into the project, and it shows in the final product.
 I’m extremely pleased with the book they created for me.

-I absolutely love the book that Susan and Andi produced for my father.
+I absolutely love the book that Personal History Productions produced for my father.
 They were so skillful in capturing his voice and helping him recount stories about the experiences and relationships that most influenced him.
-In his book, my father tells some stories about our family that I’d never before heard.
+In his book, my father tells some stories about our family that I’d never before heard!
 And now his stories can be passed on to future generations of our family.
 I am so glad that I initiated the project.

 My father never wanted to share his personal story.
 Born in Germany in 1924, he survived concentration camps and deportation while his sisters and father and hundreds of his family members were exterminated and murdered at the hands of the Nazis.
 Over the years, my father told my brother and me little snippets from his time in the concentration camps, his deportation, and what he learned about the extermination of his sisters and father and many others.
 But he refused to tell his story in its entirety because he was reluctant to speak about this horrific and miserable period of his life.